 Course Subject (eg. PSYC) MATH Number (eg. 810) 775 Units (eg. 4) 3 Course title (max.
 100 characters) Mathematical Data Science Short title (for enrollment/transcript - max.
-30 character s) Math Dat a Sci Course description for SFU Calendar (course description purpose of this course is" If the grading basis is satisfact ns should be brief and tory/unsatisfactory i d should never begin w nclude this in the descr vith phrases such as "This course will" or "The ription) An exploration of the mathematics of da used in the field.
-Potential topics to be o clustering, randomized numerical linear covered include e: machine lear ning, compressed sensing, Rationale for introduction of this course To increase the number of graduate-leve amongst our students.
-To be consistent v 700-level courses. vith our other 40 thematics of data 00-level undergra a science - an area of high demand duate courses, which are paired with Term of initial offering (eg. Fall 2019) Fall 2023 Course delivery (eg. 3 hrs/week for 13 weeks) 3 hrs/week for 13 weeks for 13 weeks Frequency of offerings/year Once every two years Estimated enrollment per offering 5 Equivalent courses (courses that replicates the content of this course to such an extent that students should not receive credit for both courses) MATH 475 (two-way), APMA 940 (one way, MATH 775 equivalent to APMA 940) Prerequisite and/or Corequisite None . , Criminal record check required?
-Yes if yes is select ed, add this as prerec quisite Additional course fees?
-Yes VNo Campus where course will be taught 🖉 Burnaby 🗌 Surrey 🗍 Vancouver 🗍 Great Northern Way 🗍 Off campus Course Components 🗹 Lecture Seminar Lab Independent Capstone Grading Basis Satisfactory/ U nsatisfactory In Progress / Complete Repeat for credit?
-Yes 🔽 No Total repeats allowed?
-Repeat within a term? 🗌 Yes 🔽 No Required course?
-Yes 🔽 No Final exam required?
-Yes 🔽 No Capstone course?
-Yes 🔽 No Combined with a undergrad course?
+30 characters s) Math Data a Sci Course description for SFU Calendar (course description purpose of this course is" If the grading basis is satisfac An exploration of the mathematics of data science.
+Analysis of the foundations of algorithms currently used in the field.
+Potential topics to be covered include: machine learning, compressed sensing, clustering, randomized numerical linear algebra, complex networks and random graph models.
+Students with credit for MATH 475 or APMA 940 may not complete this course for further credit.
+Rationale for introduction of this course 1) To increase the number of graduate-leve amongst our students.
+2) To be consistent v 700-level courses.
+Term of initial offering (eg. Fall 2019) Fall 202 3 Course delivery (eg. 3 hrs/week for 13 weeks) 3 hrs/week for 13 weeks Frequency of offerings/year once every two years Estimated enrollment per offering 5 Equivalent courses (courses that replicates the content of this course to such an extent that students should not receive credit for both courses) MATH 475 (two-way), APMA 940 (one way, MATH 775 equivalent to APMA 940) Prerequisite and/or Corequisite None Criminal record check required?
+Yes if yes is selected, add this as prerequisite Additional course fees?
+Yes Vo Campus where course will be taught ☑ Burnaby ☐ Surrey ☐ Vancouver ☐ Great Northern Way ☐ Off campus Course Components 🔽 Lecture Seminar 🗆 Lab 🗔 Independent 🖂 Capstone Grading Basis Letter grades Satisfactory/ U nsatisfactory In Progress / Complete Repeat for credit?
+Yes V No Total repeats allowed?
+Repeat within a term?
+Yes V No Required course?
+Yes V No Final exam required?
+Yes V No Capstone course?
+Yes V No Combined with a undergrad course?
 Ves No If yes, identify which undergraduate course and the additional course requirements for graduate students: MATH 475.
 Students in MATH 775 will complete additional coursework, which may include a combination of additional homework problems, a project or extra exam questions.